 This idea of change and transformation was expressed in a simple framework in ancient times that is stated in many different ways but expressing the same concept.
 This framework is preserved in the bible via a number of scriptures.

 Many of the Christian ideas that we have professed as sacred knowledge is based on ancient African mythology that the Greeks and Romans in ancient times never knew or understood the meaning of.
-Couple that with the Western understanding mythology from a Greek perspective of being fairytales with form but no substance and we become totally lost to the science involved in the ancient symbolism of mythology.
+Couple that with the Western understanding mythology from a Greek perspective of being fairytales of being a form or entertainment, but no substance and we become totally lost to the science involved in the ancient symbolism of mythology.

 The idea of Jesus is a case in point of something “sacred” that became facts for people that didn’t understand or know the origin of the ideas.
 Because they were ignorant of the origin it became basically superstitious worship.
 The idea that became Jesus is based in the ancient burial customs of Africa, specifically Egypt.
 The rituals and customs grew from the spiritual beliefs of the people and their connection to nature.